fernandopalafox/fernandopalafox.github.io/content/writing/growing.md

 If you're going through sacrifice right now, a part of you must recognize and knew at some point that what you were trying to do wuould be hard.
 And well, this is what hard feels like.

+You should face the truth because you don't have alternative.
+Sooner or later, truth will come knocking at your door.
+The toxic relationship you avoided leaving will dramatically explode at some point.
+The skill you avoided improving because you were too busy?
+In some years, guess who won't get a promotion at their job.
+The dentist appointments you avoided
+There is no free lunch, and every bit of truth you avoid today is using up some part of you future.
+"In life you most choose your regrets".
+Choose wisely.

 Living in a lie may feel like a safer alternative, but that's only because of the temporary control over the bubble you choose to build around yourself.
 However, this is only temporarily safer, because no matter what happens, truth will eventually come out.
-The force of reality stands behind truth and no amount of mental gymnastics, , distraction, pleasure, or manipulation will ever fool nature.
+The force of reality stands behind truth and no amount of mental gymnastics, distraction, pleasure, or manipulation will ever fool nature.
 The more time you spend entertaining people bad relationships, avoiding responsibility, avoiding uncomfortable emotions, the bigger the monster under the bed grows.
 You may be able to avoid facing this dragon for a long time, but if you let it grow too large, the corresponding sacrifice will be just as large.
 It may destroy you.